seerge/g-helper/docs/README.md

 Most probably either you are using Eco / Optimized mode and your dGPU is simply off, or your windows has put the dGPU into sleep (to preserve power).
 In this situations G-helper won't be able to reach your GPU and get readings

 #### I don't see app after starting it
-Please check system tray for a (G) icon.
+Please check the system tray for a (G) icon.
 By default windows is keen to hide all icons, so you may need to click ^ to see them all.
-I would advise to right click on Task Bar select Task Bar Settings -> Other System Tray icons -> Mark G-Helper to be always ON.
+I would advise to right click on Taskbar select TaskBar Settings -> Other System Tray icons -> Mark G-Helper to be always ON.

-#### App crash or doesn't work properly what should I do ?
+#### App crashes or doesn't work properly, what should I do ?
-Open "Event Viewer" from start menu, go to Windows Logs -> Application and check for recent Errors mentioning G-Helper.
+Open "Event Viewer" from the start menu, go to Windows Logs -> Application and check for recent Errors mentioning G-Helper.
 If you see one - please post a [new issue](https://github.com/seerge/g-helper/issues) with all details from this error.

 #### Battery charge limiter is not working
 It could be that Asus services are overwriting this limit after.
-You may want to stop them by clicking "Stop" in Asus Services section (under Extra).
+You may want to stop them by clicking "Stop" in the Asus Services section (under Extra).

 #### Can I use MyASUS app along with G-Helper?
 You can, the only problem is that MyASUS may override the battery charge limit that you set before.
 My advice in such a situation would be to set the same limit (i.e. 80%) in both MyASUS and G-Helper.

 #### How do I set Mute Microphone to M3?
-If you have Asus Optimization Service running, it's controlled by that service (therefore G-helper doesn't interfere and doesn't touch this function).
+If you have the Asus Optimization Service running, it's controlled by that service (therefore G-helper doesn't interfere and doesn't touch this function).
 Alternatively you can stop that service - and you can bind M3 to anything you want.

 #### How do I set different "Visual styles"?
-Personally, i'm not a big fan of them, as they make colors very inaccurate.
+Personally, I'm not a big fan of them, as they make colors very inaccurate.
 But if you want so - you can adjust display colors using either Nvidia Control panel or AMD Adrenaline (appropriate display sections).
 If you really want you can also use [own ASUS utility from MS Store](https://apps.microsoft.com/store/detail/gamevisual/9P4K1LFTXSH8?hl=nl-nl&gl=nl&rtc=1)

 #### Can I overclock Nvidia GPU core / memory?
 Make sure that your dGPU is enabled (i.e. it's not in Eco mode).
 Open Fans + Power section and adjust core / memory clock offsets.
-They work same as in armoury's manual mode.
-Please keep in mind that (unfortunately) you need admin permissions for that, and app will ask you for them. (*)
+They work the same as in armoury's manual mode.
+Please keep in mind that (unfortunately) you need admin permissions for that, and the app will ask you for them. (*)

 #### Windows defender marks app download as malware / virus
-False positives from Windows Defender (or any other similar system that uses machine learning for detection) is possible as application is not digitally signed with a certificate.
-You can always download a version below or compile app by yourself.
+False positives from Windows Defender (or any other similar system that uses machine learning for detection) is possible as the application is not digitally signed with a certificate.
+You can always download a version below or compile the app by yourself.
 All application sources are open and can be monitored from A to Z :)

 #### Where can I find app settings or logs ?
-You can find them under ``%AppData%\GHelper`` folder.
+You can find them under the ``%AppData%\GHelper`` folder.
 Please include them when posting a new bug-report or issue.

 #### App refuses to run on startup / runs without icon in tray on startup
-Open app, and uncheck and check again "run on startup".
-If it still doesn't help (by some reason), you can try to manually edit "GHelper" task in windows Task Scheduler, and add couple of seconds delay to start.
+Open the app, and uncheck and check again "run on startup".
+If it still doesn't help (for some reason), you can try to manually edit the "GHelper" task in Windows Task Scheduler, and add a couple of seconds delay to start.

 #### How do I uninstall G-helper?
 G-helper is a single exe, and it doesn't install anything in the system.
 To remove it - you can simply delete exe :) If you have applied any custom fan profiles or PPTs - before removing I would recommend selecting your favorite performance mode (for example balanced) and clicking "Factory defaults" under Fans + Power.

 #### Can I undervolt my CPU ?
 Currently you can undervolt AMD CPUs.
-If your model supports that - you will see undervolting slider under ``Fans+Power -> Advanced``.
-If you don't see slider there, it means your CPU doesn't support undervolting.
-Full list of models that suppor that [can be found here](https://github.com/seerge/g-helper/discussions/736)
+If your model supports that - you will see an undervolting slider under ``Fans+Power -> Advanced``.
+If you don't see a slider there, it means your CPU doesn't support undervolting.
+Full list of models that support that [can be found here](https://github.com/seerge/g-helper/discussions/736)

 #### I have G14 2023 and my GPU refuses to disable/enable
-It seem to be an issue in older BIOS versions.
-As [users report](https://github.com/seerge/g-helper/issues/680) - latest BIOS 310 (installable via myasus / g-helper -> updates) resolves all issues :) So please update.
+It seems to be an issue in older BIOS versions.
+As [users report](https://github.com/seerge/g-helper/issues/680) - latest BIOS 310 (installable via MyASUS or G-Helper -> Updates) resolves all issues :) So please update.

-#### I have uninstalled Armoury andmy GPU performance is lower than it was
+#### I have uninstalled Armoury and my GPU performance is lower than it was
 Check your NVidia Experience settings and make sure that you have **Whisper Mode** set to ``OFF``.
 Also you can go to reset all settings ``Nvidia Control panel -> Manage 3D Settings -> Reset to defaults``

 #### How do I do a hardware reset on a laptop?
 All Asus laptops have an option to do a hardware reset that can be handy sometimes.
-It doesn't touch your data, but resets all main hardware-related things (enables your dGPU, wakes up wifi/bt adapter if it hanged by some reason, etc).
+It doesn't touch your data, but resets all main hardware-related things (enables your dGPU, wakes up wifi/bt adapter if it hangs for some reason, etc).
 Turn OFF laptop.
-Press and hold "power" button for 30-40 seconds.
+Press and hold the "power" button for 30-40 seconds.
 Then boot normally (it will take a bit longer to boot)

 #### What is G-helper ?
 G-Helper is a lightweight Armoury Crate alternative for Asus laptops.
 A small utility that allows you to do almost everything you could do with Armoury Crate but without extra bloat and unnecessary services.